cjlennon-dev/cjlennon/README.md

 Of course not all problems are of equal severity and it is helpful to have a way of categorising the severity of problems.
 It is also helpful to have problems logged in a standard way as this enables you to set up consistent monitoring and alerting rules.
 For these two reasons this guide includes an error logging specification -  see the 'cjlennon error logging pattern' later in this document for an error logging specification you may want to consider.

 #  B.  Suggested Patterns

+Suggested patterns are not a requirement for cjlennon module authors to collaberate together, however if a suggested pattern is not used there should be discussion and alignment around how to gain the benefits of standardisation in these areas.

+For example, if the cjlennon error logging specification below is not going to be used, the project team should discuss what mechanism will be used to ensure that effective logging and alerting is able to be established accross the application.

 ## Pattern: Use nodejs